Beginner’s Guide to Start Beekeeping (Without Going Off-Grid)

 There are a few different ways you can buy bees.
 You can just buy a queen, or a marked queen bee (so it’s easier to find her in your hive).
 This would work well if you have honey bees already and want to split the hive and introduce a new queen.

 You can buy a nuc (small nucleus hive).
-Nucs come with a few frames of honey, brood (comb with bee larve aka baby bees) honey bees (worker bees) and a queen.
+Nucs come with a few frames of honey, brood (comb with bee larvae aka baby bees) honey bees (worker bees) and a queen.
 This is typically what we purchase.
 This hive requires feeding protein packs and sugar water for a few weeks to get them producing honey.

 You can also buy a package.
-This is a container of 2-3lbs of honey bees, that has a queen.
+This is a container of 2-3lbs of bees, that has a queen.
 No frames are included, so the hive will need to start from scratch to survive the winter.
 This hive will require a lot of attention and a lot of sugar water and protein packs.

 Starting a hive from scratch means the bees have to build their own comb for brood (baby bees), honey and pollen to support the hive.
-Getting a package should happen as early you can in the Summer season for cold climates to give the bees enough time to make honey to survive the winter.
+Getting a package should happen as early as you can in the Summer season for cold climates to give the bees enough time to make honey to over winter.
 It’s also recommended to not take honey from the bees the first year, so they have food to survive the winter.

-What is the Cost to Start Beekeeping?
+What is the Cost to Start Beekeeping

 You will need to have hives, and frames to put the bees in.
 You will need tools to get into the hive and extract the honey.
 Consider getting a suit (or jacket) and gloves.
 We shop for a lot of these things at Mann Lake Ltd. My husband builds his own bee boxes, you can purchase these as well.